Eon-Labs/dynamo-light/README.md

-## A light weight library to access dynamodb tables
+## BETA: A light weight library to access dynamodb tables

+## Please note that this library is in non-stable beta stage, use on your own risk

 It provides the following common methods for each dynamodb table / indexes: